 If you’re worried you’re spending too much time on unpaid tasks instead of freelancing, set a timer to time yourself while you work on unpaid admin responsibilities.

-Timing yourself will provide you with an accurate understanding of how much time you’re spending on each task, and it can even motivate you to work more efficiently.
+Timing yourself will provide you with an accurate understanding of how much time you’re spending on each task.
+It can even motivate you to work more efficiently.

 If you only allow yourself 10 minutes to send out invoices and 25 minutes to check and respond to email daily, you won’t have to worry about wasting hours on end completing these tasks.